bridgecrew-perf6/iot-deployment/README.md

       --device-ids-file-path DEVICE_IDS_FILE_PATH
                             Path of the text file containing 1 device id per line to be registered in IotHub.
+      --vendor-credentials-path VENDOR_CREDENTIALS_PATH
+                            Path to a JSON file containing credentials for each device vendor server.
+The JSON object must be of the following format: {"vendor1": {"endpoint_uri1":
+                            {"x-api-key": API_KEY}, "endpoint_uri2": {"username":
+                            USERNAME, "password": PASSWORD}}, ...}
       --cosmosdb-name COSMOSDB_NAME
                             Cosmos DB name for the deployment.
       --app-srv-plan-name APP_SRV_PLAN_NAME